johncsnyder/electron-superpowered-pixi-boilerplate/readme.md

 export SUPERPOWERED_ROOT=/path/to/superpowered
 ```

-This path should contain include header files and precompiled libraries for Linux, OS X, etc.
+This path should contain include header files and precompiled libraries for Linux, OS X, etc..

-i.e.
+Get the Superpowered SDK, e.g.

 ```
 git clone https://github.com/superpoweredSDK/Low-Latency-Android-Audio-iOS-Audio-Engine
 ```

+Run `npm install` to install the dependencies and build the node native addon.

 This boilerplate code demonstrates a few simple things using pixi & superpowered audio: